 Another important aspect of your preparation includes the need to have a clear understanding of your performance as a whole, including the pace of delivery and how you plan to use your visual aids.

 This can best be achieved by mapping out your presentation in advance to identify what you will need to do at each stage.
-Some presenters make notes on their script to remind themselves to do certain things at certain times; to pause, to change slide, even to smile.
+Some presenters make notes on their script to remind themselves to do certain things at certain times, such as, pausing, changing slides and even smiling.

 You could be presenting to anyone, or you could be presenting to a very specific group of people.
 Either way, it’s important you know exactly who your audience are prior to even planning your presentation.

-For your audience to enjoy your presentation, you need to tell them something they feel is relevant to themselves.
+For your audience to be able to enjoy your presentation you need to tell them something they feel is relevant to themselves.
 Try and find out before the presentation by contacting the event organiser and asking:

 Even a well-prepared presentation can fail if you are not in full control of your environment.
-If at all possible, visit the venue beforehand to explore the physical layout and the audio-visual equipment.
+If possible, visit the venue beforehand to explore the physical layout and the audio-visual equipment.

 Visualise yourself presenting there, ask yourself these questions: